xevxx/ol-cesium/README.md

+# Additions to Library

+This fork adds support for four OpenLayers layer types in ol-cesium:

+MVTWMSSynchronizer — Bridges “MVT over WMS-style” endpoints into Cesium.
+Requests tiles for the current view, honors server params, and renders them in 3D.

+HeatmapSynchronizer — OL heatmaps on the globe.
+Renders in screen-space to a lightweight overlay, follows the camera during interaction (pan/zoom/tilt) via an affine transform, and recomputes once on moveEnd.
+Respects radius, blur, gradient, opacity, and per-feature weight.
+Includes kernel/palette caching and DPR scaling.

+VectorImageSynchronizer — Adds Cesium support for ol/layer/VectorImage.
+Converts features to Cesium primitives, keeps visibility/style/declutter in sync, and cleans up old billboards/labels to avoid “ghost” artifacts.
+Zoom work is bucketed so simple pans don’t trigger rebuilds.

+VectorImageClusterSynchronizer — Clustered vectors on VectorImage.
+Wires the cluster source to the inner vector loader, sets the current resolution, forces recluster on zoom-bucket changes, and repopulates Cesium via feature events.
+Prevents stale clusters and avoids over-fetch on pans.

+## Aims for this work

+Tilt-safe heatmaps that visually match OL (no geodetic smearing).

+Correct cluster re-evaluation on zoom (with live inner-source refresh).

+No label smearing: robust teardown of Cesium collections on updates.

+Fewer unnecessary reloads: zoom-bucket gating and light throttling.

+Drop-in usage: OLCesium.ts registers these synchronizers; add your OL layers as usual and enable ol-cesium.

 # OpenLayers - Cesium library

 OLCS is an opensource JS library for making [OpenLayers](https://openlayers.org/) and [CesiumJS](https://cesium.com/platform/cesiumjs/) works together, in the same application.